 The result was very disturbed sleep, Handmaid’s Tale type dreams, a feeling of the world rushing at me while I struggled with brainfog, and a horrible feeling of tumbling forward.
 The SSP had clearly brought up hidden traumas and affected my vestibular system.

 The Safe and Sound Protocol is available via my clinic, or from iLs accredited providers.
 Please always look for experienced, trauma-informed providers, and check that they understand the individual nature of the Safe and Sound Protocol before signing your life away!
-Expect to be screened for ACE scores as well as current autonomic state.
+Expect to be screened for trauma history, developmental history and current autonomic state.

 As I have been using the Safe and Sound Protocol for over two years now, I and a team of talented international, multi-disciplinary therapists have been feeding back experiences, best practice and training recommendations to Unyte-iLs.
 Because working with clients remotely requires far more skill and sensitivity than it would first appear is necessary, practitioners are now encouraged to complete Remote Facilitation Certification, which incorporates a polyvagal-informed approach to working with clients.